How Much Does a Mercedes Key Replacement Cost in the UK?

 The official route - but almost always the most expensive:

-- Dealership cost: From £200 up to £500+, depending on the model and year
+- Dealership cost: from £300 up to £400+ including VAT, depending on the model and year

 - Older models with simpler key systems tend to be cheaper; newer S-Class, EQ, and AMG models cost more due to advanced key technology